tonethar/IGME-330-Spring-2023/notes/exam-2-practice-A.md

   "use strict";

 /*
-	1)Use array.map() and array.join() to step through the pets array below and put the name and the age of each dog in an <li> tag, and then add it to the existing <ol> tag on the page.
+	1) Use array.map() and array.join() to step through the pets array below and put the name and the age of each dog in an <li> tag, and then add it to the existing <ol> tag on the page.

 	The final HTML will look like this after it is added: